Glareone/AZ-900-Microsoft-Azure-Fundamentals/README.md

 ## Storage Replication
 Azure always replicates data in your storage to ensure durability and high availability.
 1) "Local-redundant storage", "LRS".
-Can be replicated within Data Center. will be replicated 3 times.
+Can be replicated within Data Center. will be replicated 3 times in your DataCenter.
 2) "Zone-redundant storage", "ZRS".
 Across zonal Data Centers within region .
-Will be replicated on 3 storage clusters in a single region (3 AZs)
+Will be replicated on 3 storage clusters in all 3 AZs of the region.
 3) "Geo-redundant storage" "GRS".
 Across geographically separated regions.
 Will be replicated to a secondary region (min 300 miles away.)
 4) "Read-access geo-redundant storage", "RA-GRS".
 Provides read-only access in the secondary location.
 In Addition to "GRS".
 Preview Replica Types:
 5) "Geo-Zone-redundant storage", "DZRS" combines "ZRS" and "GRS".
-Data in 3 AZs in a 1st region and 3AZs in a 2nd region.
+Data in 3 AZs in a 1st region and 1AZs in a 2nd region.
 6) "Read-access geo-zone-redundant storage".